 More often than not, they are to be found preserved, but they are in the stores now and I adore roasted fresh figs.

-The figs are roasted with just a little honey and some balsamic vinegar, this gives them a soft sweet and sour flavour.
+These figs are baked with just a little honey and some balsamic vinegar, this gives them a soft texture and a sweet and sour vibe.

-The hazelnuts in this fig salad recipe provide an earthiness which is mirrored by the Gorgonzola cheese.
+The hazelnuts in this recipe provide an earthiness that is mirrored by the Gorgonzola cheese.

-I use young buttery Gorgonzola for this but feel free to go with the really punchy aged Gorgonzola if that is your thing!
+I use young buttery Gorgonzola for this but feel free to go with the really punchy aged cheese if that is your thing!